 Donors undergo ovarian stimulation, followed by retrieval of mature eggs.
 After retrieval, the eggs are fertilized by the sperm of the male partner (or sperm donor) in a lab.
 After several days, embryo(s) are transferred in the uterus of the recipient, whose uterine lining has been appropriately prepared beforehand.

-The donor is required to undergo a thorough medical examination, including a pelvic exam, blood test to check hormone levels, Rh factor, blood type and to test for infectious diseases, and an ultrasound to examine ovaries, uterus and other pelvic organs.
+The donor is required to undergo a thorough medical examination, including a pelvic exam, a blood test to check hormone levels, Rh factor, blood type and to test for infectious diseases, and an ultrasound to examine ovaries, uterus and other pelvic organs.
 A family history of the past three generations is also required to check for any disease.
-Genetic testing is also usually done on donors to ensure that they do not carry mutations that could be passed on the baby.
+Genetic testing is also usually done on donors to ensure that they do not carry mutations that could be passed on to the baby.

 Once all tests are done and a legal contract signed, the donor begins the donation cycle, which typically takes three to six weeks.